Modern bank in Kuala Lumpur

 International Banks

 HSBC, Standard Chartered, OCBC.
-Perfect if you already have an account with them in Europe or if you manage large assets.
+Perfect if you already hold an account with them in Europe or if you manage substantial wealth.

 Premium Expat